-The second meeting for the Cosmic Dawn SIG will be held on 2017 January 3, just prior to the 229th AAS meeting.
-Given recent focus on new missions, including Probe-class missions, and the opportunity of the COPAG community to suggest new technology for NASA, this meeting will focus on current and future technology development for Cosmic Dawn missions.
-The agenda is now available.
-Please consult the agenda, as the logistics for this meeting are different than for more AAS meetings.
+The second meeting for the Cosmic Dawn SIG was held on 2017 January 3, just prior to the 229th AAS meeting.
+Given recent focus on new missions, including Probe-class missions, and the opportunity of the COPAG community to suggest new technology for NASA, this meeting focussed on current and future technology development for Cosmic Dawn missions.
+The agenda, including copies of the presentations, is now available.

 The initial meeting for the Cosmic Dawn SIG was held on 2016 January 4, just prior to the 227th AAS meeting.
 This "kickoff" meeting was designed to survey the landscape of current and potential future approaches to studying Cosmic Dawn.
 The agenda and presentations are now available.

 Paul Hertz (NASA Astrophysics) has begun a conversation with the community regarding potential Probe-class missions, which would receive more funding than Explorer missions but not as much as a Flagship or Large mission.
 (An oft-stated cost cap for a Probe is < $1B.)
 The COPAG has requested white papers on potential Probe concepts.
 Individuals with concepts related to exploring Cosmic Dawn are encouraged to submit a white paper!